m-schmidt/Fuzzer/README.md

 # Fuzzing C-Compilers with QuickCheck

 This is an experimental tool that uses QuickCheck to generate random C programs.
-Testing is done via a monadic action that writes the generated C program into a temporary file on disc and invoking an external shell script to act on it.
+Testing is done via a monadic action that writes the generated C program into a temporary file(s) on disc and invoking an external shell script to act on it.
 The exit code of the shell script is used to trigger test failures.

 ## How to Build